-For projects exceeding $2,500.00, property owners may receive a 100 percent Tax Abatement for 10 years on the improved value of the home, or 100% for 12 years on new construction projects.
+For projects exceeding $2,500.00 in the Downtown area, property owners may receive a 100 percent Tax Abatement for 10 years on the improved value of the home, or 100% for 12 years on new construction projects.
 (Projects north of Long Road are eligible to receive abatements of 50% for 10 years, or 12 years if LEED certified.)

 - A homeowner remodeling or constructing a new home within the CRA documents expenses (keeps invoices or receipts).

-- The homeowner fills out a simple CRA Application form (available below) and provides it to the Development Coordinator at the City of Wooster's Office of Economic and Community Development.
+- The homeowner (or developer) fills out a simple CRA Application form submits it to the City of Wooster's Office of Economic and Community Development.

-- We send a confirmation letter to the Wayne County Auditor, requesting that any future taxes resulting from the new investment be 100% abated for 10 years.
+- We send a confirmation letter to the Wayne County Auditor, requesting that any future taxes resulting from the new investment be abated.

 - Over the following year, the Wayne County Auditor will reassess the property.
 Any increase in property value will be abated up to the amount of the investment.

-- The property will enjoy an important tax savings for the following decade.
-For every $10,000 invested, the owner will save $200 annually in real estate taxes, or $2,000 over the ten year term.
+- The property will enjoy a tax savings for the following decade.
+For every $10,000 invested, the owner will save $200 annually in real estate taxes, or $2,000 over a ten year term.